Pentomino: Symmetry

 The F, L, N, P, Y, and Z pentominoes are chiral; adding their reflections (F′, J, N′, Q, Y′, S) brings the number of one-sided pentominoes to 18.
 If rotations are also considered distinct, then the pentominoes from the first category count eightfold, the ones from the next three categories (T, U, V, W, Z) count fourfold, I counts twice, and X counts only once.
 This results in 5×8 + 5×4 + 2 + 1 = 63 fixed pentominoes.

-For example, the eight possible orientations of the L, F, N, P, and Y pentominoes are as follows:
+The eight possible orientations of the F, L, N, P, and Y pentominoes, and the four possible orientations of the T, U, V, W, and Z pentominoes are illustrated:

 For 2D figures in general there are two more categories: